SURF plans to announce the details for the 2020 program in late November 2019! The anticipated application is February 3, 2020 at 11:59 PM (ET).

 A completed application contains the following:

 - Questionnaire which includes the personal statement.
-The personal statement (maximum of 6000 characters) should include
+The personal statement (maximum of 6000 characters which includes spaces) should include

 - Description of scientific interest

 - NIST laboratory preference and why you selected that laboratory

 - Expected impact if accepted